zilishen/documentation/content/nginx-one/how-to/add-instances.md

     - `<data-plane-key>`: Enter the actual data plane key value.

-3. Run the Docker container with the updated NGINX Agent settings.
+4. Run the Docker container with the updated NGINX Agent settings.
 Afterward, you should see the newly registered instance in NGINX One.

-    ```bash
+    ```shell
     docker run -d \
     --mount type=bind,source="$(pwd)"/nginx-agent.conf,target=/etc/nginx-agent/nginx-agent.conf,readonly \
     <nginx-image-with-nginx-agent>
     ```

-    - `<nginx-image-with-nginx-agent>`: Enter the name of the Docker image that has the NGINX Agent.
+    - `<nginx-image-with-nginx-agent>`: Enter the name of the Docker image with the NGINX Agent.